If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 The male leafcutter bees are always the first to emerge, emerging 18 days from the incubation date.
 Two days later the female leafcutter bees will emerge.
-Bee emergence can always be delayed if the conditions are not right for releasing the leafcutter bees.
-This could mean there is cool wet conditions, delay in bloom, or crops and fruits trees have just been sprayed.
-To delay the emergence, temperatures should be lowered to about 65 degrees Fahrenheit at 14th day from day of incubation.
+Bee emergence can always be delayed if the conditions are not right for release.
+This could mean there are cool wet conditions, a delay in bloom, or crops and fruit trees have just been sprayed.
+To delay the emergence, temperatures should be lowered to about 65 degrees Fahrenheit on the 14th day from the day of incubation.

 Setting up a Leafcutter Bee House in Summer

 Just like all other wild bees, leafcutter bees require some early morning sun to be active.
 The leafcutter bee house should therefore be well positioned.
 By this we mean, the house should be south or southeast facing.
 The house should also be properly sheltered during the afternoons, more so in areas with plenty of sun exposure.

 The leafcutter bee house can be placed almost anywhere desirable.
 This includes trees, a fence, or on walls.
 The house should be properly secured to prevent the house from swinging or making some funny noises.
 Either of these is a complete turn-off to bees and they will abscond a house for that reason.
 Furthermore, leafcutter bee houses should be placed in close proximity to pollen and nectar sources.
 There should also be a source of clean water close by.